etsangsplk/splunk-jupyter/README.md

   splunk/splunk:latest
 ```

-Give it a minute or so for the Splunk and Jupyter to start, and head to the following URLs:
+Give it a minute or so for Splunk and Jupyter to start, and head to the following URLs:

 Splunk:  http://localhost:8000
 Jupyter: http://localhost:8888